dgulotta/puzzle-tools/README.md

 * morse - translates to and from Morse code
 * semaphore - translates to and from flag semaphore

+The following interactive web pages are included:
+* acrostic - an aid for solving anacrostic puzzles

 Required software
 =================
-Puzzle-tools is written in Python 3.
-It is tested with Python 3.3 but might also work with other versions.
-Some modules may use the following packages:
+The Python modules are written in Python 3.
+They are tested with version 3.3 but might also work with other versions.
+Some modules may use the following
+packages:
 * unidecode